 The environmental education program is directed by a full-time Visitor Services Manager.
 When funding and FTE allocations allow, a Pathways Intern is hired part time to assist with facilitation and curriculum development.
 For several years, a part time environmental education contractor has also been hired from grants procured by the refuge.
 For the past 14 years, the environmental education staff has been augmented by the use of AmeriCorps members who spend 10.5 months on the refuge assisting with environmental education facilitation.

 Please contact the Refuge for scheduling all field trips and any other environmental education activities.
-The environmental education and winter outreach programs are offered for free.
+Our environmental education and winter outreach programs are offered for free.
 The entrance fee is waived for schools and nonprofit groups.
 The entrance fee waiver form must be completed prior to your visit to the refuge.
 For-profit businesses conducting their own programs or participating in refuge facilitated programs must pay the entrance fee.

 Field Trip Program